SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-now-its-time-for-a-little-transition.markdown

 ---
 layout: post
-title: Now it&rsquo;s time for a little transition
+title: Now it is time for a little transition
 date: '2012-06-29 11:31:29'
 tags:
 - gsm
-- ramblings
 - tutorials-resources
 - xna
 ---